-Control in which territories your music will be distributed.
+This is where you can control which territories your music will be distributed to.
 We will distribute your release Worldwide by default, but you can exclude territories by clicking “I want to request further exclusions” and deselect any territories you don’t want to distribute your music to.
 Please keep in mind that by excluding territories you risk earning fewer royalties.

 Review your release

-At this step, you should carefully review all the information you have entered about your release and your tracks to make sure you’re happy with it.
+You should carefully review all the information you have entered about your release and tracks to make sure you’re happy with it.
 You will also be notified of any issues that you need to fix before finally submitting your release.
 Please note that requesting changes to your release after submitting it might cause delays or even require you to upload it again, so be sure all assets you've uploaded are final and correct.